 2013 Outstanding Young Leader

-Spent over 21 years in Georgia's foster care system
+Spent 5 and a half years in Pennsylvania's foster care system

 For media inquiries, please contact FosterClub at 503-717-1552